barclick/Real-Estate-Management/README.md

 # Real-Estate-Management
-This is real estate management system which have 3 roles Administrator, Seller and buyers.
+This project have a lot of mess code but the project was my first project so i put the code as it is.
+It is real estate management system which have 3 roles Administrator, Seller and buyers.
+Administrator can accept or reject registered sellers account based on the information they provided during registration, delete posted real estate and also he can delete buyers account.
+Seller can post their real estate and view messages from buyers.
+Buyer can search real estate and send message to sellers.